Avizaz040/Web-dev-practice/README.md

 ### Continued development

-I want to do some project where the responsiveness is necessary in a web page, this type of projects helps me to learn "how a web page is responsive in different devices".
+I want to do some project where the responsiveness is necessary in a web page, this type of projects helps me to learn "how make a responsive web site in different devices".

 ## Author